Generally, SQL throws the error 4064 because while trying to connect to the SQL, the default database is not available to complete the connection.

 - Expand the Security folder—next, double-click on the SQL username.

-- Here, you can see the default database is blank; this is the main issue because your database is dropped from the instance.
+- Here, you can see the default database is blank; this is the main issue because your database has been dropped from the instance.

 - Now, replace it with the master database and click on the "Ok" button.